History of Ayscoughfee Hall

 Ayscoughfee Hall is a unique survivor of a family house from the mid-15th century.

-Dendrochronological or tree-ring dating has recently been carried on some of the original roof timbers, which have been dated to around 1450, making the Hall over 550 years old.
+Dendrochronological or tree-ring dating on some of the original roof timbers have been dated to around 1450, making the Hall over 550 years old.

-Throughout its history the Hall has continued to grow and develop, with each owner changing the building to represent their needs and the fashions of the time.
-This explains the rather Gothic-looking Victorian frontage, the Georgian ceiling best seen from the Entrance Hall, and the whole host of Medieval features exposed and explained throughout the Hall.
+Throughout the centuries the Hall changed, with each owner adapting the building to accommodate their needs and to reflect the fashions of the time.
+This is seen by the Gothic inspired Victorian frontage, the Georgian Adam style ceiling in the galleried Entrance Hall, and the many exposed Medieval features throughout the Hall.

-In 2008, Ayscoughfee took part in an exciting project with NAU Archaeology, which uncovered some interesting finds, including a boundary wall that was here before the Hall, and the remains of a hot house that one of our owners used to grow exotic plants!
+In 2008, Ayscoughfee took part in an exciting project with NAU Archaeology, which uncovered some interesting finds, including a boundary wall that was here before the Hall, and the remains of a hot house where one owners used to grow exotic plants!

-If you are interested in a particular aspect of the Hall's history, the owners/occupiers or the Gardens please email email@example.com and we'll try to help.
+If you are interested in a particular aspect of the Hall's history, the owners/occupiers or the Gardens please contact us by email email@example.com